-The acquisition provides an acceptable rate of return compared to placing the funds on deposit for an equivalent period, and also other benchmarks of performance for a similar investment.
+The acquisition is to provide an acceptable rate of return compared to placing the funds on deposit for an equivalent period, and meet other benchmarks of performance for a similar investment.
 The rate of return required will vary according to the type of land or property interest being acquired.
 In the market secure income produces a lower yield than riskier investments but both may be acceptable if the return reflects the circumstances, risk and level of landlord involvement.